mikakallberg/mikakallberg/README.md

 [Code Institute](https://codeinstitute.net/) have monthly hackathon projects where people can work together in small groups of fellow developers to produce a themed project in 5 days.
 I look forward to add my own experience here one day.

 #
+# Acknowledgements
+Images provided by either each projects GitHub page or by [devicons](https://github.com/devicons).
+GitHub stats provided by [anuraghazra](https://github.com/anuraghazra/github-readme-stats).
+Thank you so much for making this available to the community!
 ## If you wish to contact me

 [<img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/linkedin/linkedin-original.svg" width="100" height="100" style="background: white">](www.linkedin.com/in/mikaela-källberg)